 Commercially fermented soybeans

 In earlier times, rice bundles were filled with steamed beans and then stored in a warm, humid environment.
 This resulted in fermentation by Bacillus natto, a bacterium that lives in rice straw.
-During fermentation, the soybeans decompose, generating the distinctive natto strings, which can stretch up to 20 feet [6 m]!
+During fermentation, the soybeans decompose, generating the distinctive strings, which can stretch up to 20 feet [6 m]!

 Nowadays, natto is mass-produced in automated factories, where steamed soybeans are sprayed with the ideal amount of Bacillus natto.
 The beans are then transferred to small containers by machine.
 A conveyor moves them to storage, where preset temperature and humidity levels allow the beans to ferment and mature.
 After packaging, the natto is ready for market.
 Much of the commercial natto is well-prepared and delicious.

 You can also prepare natto at home yourself.
+This is cheaper and great fun.

 How to eat natto